sebastiansledz/vue-web-component/README.md

-# Vue web component
+# Vue Custom Web Component

-> This is a stand-alone tutorial and can be used as a starting point for every next project that requires embedable widget to be placed on websites.
+> This is a stand-alone tutorial and can be used as a starting point for every next project that requires embedable widget to be placed on any web app.
+It is a fresh, default Vue CLI 3 instance.
+It is only encapsulated within HTML custom web component.

-To make Vue.js application embedable as a widget anywhere using only one **app.js** and one **app.css** file we created a custom web component.
-We are using [vue-custom-element](https://github.com/karol-f/vue-custom-element), which allows us to render our Vue.js application as an HTML custom element like `<my-app></my-app>`.
+To make Vue.js application embedable as a widget anywhere using only one **app.js** and one **app.css** file we create a custom web component.
+We will use [vue-custom-element](https://github.com/karol-f/vue-custom-element), which allows to render our Vue.js application as an HTML custom element like `<my-app></my-app>`.

-**Hint:** there is an official [Vue web component wrapper](https://github.com/vuejs/vue-web-component-wrapper) available, however I found **vue-custom-element** as a project with more live development conducted by its contributors.
+**Hint:** there is an official [Vue web component wrapper](https://github.com/vuejs/vue-web-component-wrapper) available, however I found **vue-custom-element** as a project with more active development conducted by its contributors.

 **Other dependencies and libraries used:**

 * [document-register-element](https://github.com/WebReflection/document-register-element) - a stand-alone working lightweight version of the W3C Custom Elements specification, a custom polyfill in order for our HTML custom element to work.

+**Let's start!**

 ## Create a project

-Use Vue CLI command `vue create vue-custom-widget` or run `vue ui` in terminal to start GUI in the browser and create a project there.
+At first, use Vue CLI command `vue create vue-web-component` or run `vue ui` in terminal to start GUI in the browser and create a project there.
 You will be prompted to pick a preset.
 You can either choose the default preset which comes with a basic Babel + ESLint setup, or select "Manually select features" to pick the features you need.

 > For more information about how to create a project using Vue CLI please refer to [documentation](https://cli.vuejs.org/guide/creating-a-project.html#vue-create).
-To start this project we are using basic set of features, please see `package.json` of base vue-web-component repository for details.
+To start this project we are using basic set of features, please see `package.json` of base [vue-web-component](https://github.com/sebastiansledz/vue-web-component) repository for details.

-## Optimize our application as an HTML custom element
+## Optimize application as an HTML custom element

 This is what **vue-custom-element** is for.
-It’s a wrapper for our Vue.js application and allows us to invoke it in the source code via custom HTML element.
+It’s a wrapper for our Vue.js application and allows to invoke it in the source code via custom HTML element.

 run ```npm install vue-custom-element --save```

-rewrite initializing file `src/main.js` to have it as below
+and rewrite initializing file `src/main.js` to have it as below

 ```javascript
 // src/main.js